 Api Himal Base-Camp Treks

-• Accommodation: 4-Star Hotel in Kathmandu/Tea House during Trek
+• Accommodation 4-Star Hotel in Kathmandu/Tea House during Trek

-• Best Season: Spring/ Autumn
+• Best Time Spring/ Autumn

-• Transportation: Car/Jeep/Flight
+• Transportation Car/Jeep/Flight

-• Start/End Point: Kathmandu/Kathmandu
+• Start/End Kathmandu/Kathmandu

-Trip Overview
+Overview

 The Api Himal Base Camp Trek is a calm and beautiful trip in the far-western part of Nepal.
 Not many travelers visit this area.
 It is far from big cities and modern things.
 This makes it perfect for people who love nature and want a quiet adventure.
 Unlike busy places like Everest or Annapurna, this trek feels wild and real.
 You get to see amazing landscapes, learn about local culture, and visit a special place called Kali Dhunga Lake.